 - Look off to one side

-- Turn his head to one side and maybe raise an arm up in the air
+- Turn their head to one side and maybe raise an arm up in the air

-After the seizure, the parts of his body that had the symptoms may be weak or paralyzed.
+After the seizure, the parts of their body that had the symptoms may be weak or paralyzed.
 It could be 2-24 hours before they get back to normal.

 Non-motor symptoms.
 They can affect just about everything else.
 Some things that may happen to your child: